This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

 How We Tested

 The Hyperlite Mountain Gear Unbound 2P Tent used in this review has been extensively evaluated and researched by the expert author who has many years of experience in Thru-Hiking, Backpacking, and Hiking.
-The tent was supplied by Hyperlite Mountain Gear and tested in both cool and warm weather including during rain.
-The research, testing, and experience of the author have combined to provide this review of the Hyperlite Mountain Gear Unbound 2P Tent in 2024.
+The tent was supplied by Hyperlite Mountain Gear and has been long-term tested for 2 years in both cool and warm weather including during rain.
+The research, testing, and experience of the author have combined to provide this review of the Hyperlite Mountain Gear Unbound 2P Tent for 2025.
 Read the Review Policy for further details.

 Follow along on Social Media